jrpriceUPS/Renormalized_Mori_Zwanzig/KdV/README_KdV.txt

 locked_in: computes optimal renormalization coefficients fit over different time ranges to show the “locking in” of the t^2 and t^4 model coefficients
 produces: coeffs_convergence.png

+kdv_perturb: demonstrates the perturbative convergence of KdV ROMs
+produces: kdv_perturb.png

+old_files: out-of-date files used in past iterations of the repository

 %%%%%%%%%%%%%
 %Simulations%
 %%%%%%%%%%%%%
-Subdirectories associated with numerical experiments (all out of date now)
+Subdirectories associated with numerical experiments